alt

 Perched on the Hertfordshire-Essex border, this family-owned farm is the ideal place for autumn fruit picking near London, and from October the Halloween-themed fun begins.

 Trawl the pumpkin patch for more than 40 varieties of pumpkin and squash, meet real-life Halloween characters and navigate the spooky maize maze all in one afternoon.
-There are Pumpkin Night slots, too, if you want to visit without the kids.
+There are Pumpkin Night slots, too, if you want to visit without the kids, where you can enjoy live music from "dead legends" like Elvis, Freddie Mercury and Whitney Houston.
+Check out the Terror Tunnel maze - if you dare.

 Find out more about this October event